olegkrivtsov/openbook/README.md

 Currently you can do the following using this tool:

  * Generate HTML files from Markdown (`.md`) sources using the command-line interface.
-The tool can automatically check for some errors/mistakes in your `.md` files and report them saving your time.
+ * Automatically check for some errors/mistakes in your `.md` files and report them saving your time.
- * Reference PNG or JPEG images in the book text.
- * Display the Google AdSense ads on the book pages.
+ * Validate external web resources mentioned in book text to avoid broken links.
+ * Produce HTML book with all necessary images included ready for publishing on a static web hosting.

 # License